iParthDubey/Javaapp-jenkins/README.md

 # javaapp-Jenkins
- This is java web app of testing jenkins
+ This is java web app for testing jenkins